* This article has been updated for 2024.

 Over-the-Rhine art stores

-Support local in visiting an art supply shop.
+Support local by visiting an art supply shop.
 Choose from yarn, paper, and paints.

 Suders Art Store